-- If you carpool, bicycle or walk, you may be eligible to receive $1.00/day incentive, which is distributed onto your Coyote One card on a quarterly basis.
+- If you carpool, bicycle or walk, you may be eligible to receive $1.00/day incentive, which is distributed onto your Coyote One card on a semester basis.

 - If you vanpool, bicycle or walk you are entitled to solo preferential parking twelve days per calendar year.

 - An Emergency Ride Home service is offered to current program participants who either carpool or vanpool to campus.

 - New program participants also have the opportunity to earn an additional $2.00/day of Stater Bros. gift cards during their first three months in the program!